 If you’re like me and almost every other baby boomer on the planet, you’ve experienced some kind of morning joint stiffness.

 One morning out of the blue I woke up with a stiff, sore hip.
 The discomfort began during the night and my hip felt achy in the morning when I woke up.
-After that, I noticed that some nights it felt more sensitive.
+After that, I noticed that some nights the soreness was more intense.

 To help alleviate the morning stiffness, I immediately began doing hip stretches as soon as I got out of bed.